Review of the QCD sum rules for exotic states: type tetraquark states

 In Ref.\cite{WZG-QQ-tetra-APPB-2018}, we choose the currents $J_\mu(x)$ and $\eta_\mu(x)$ to study the doubly heavy tetraquark states with the $J^{P}=1^+$, where

-$Q=c,b$, again, we choose the correlation functions $\Pi_{\mu\nu}$, see Eq.\eqref{CF-Pi}.
-The tetraquark states are spatial extended objects, not point-like objects, however, we choose the local currents to interpolate the tetraquark states and take all the quarks and antiquarks as the color sources, and neglect the finite size effects.
+$Q=c,b$, again, we adopt the correlation functions $\Pi_{\mu\nu}(p)$ in Eq.\eqref{CF-Pi}.
+The tetraquark states are spatial extended objects, not point-like objects, however, we choose the local currents to interpolate them and take all the quarks and antiquarks as the color sources, and neglect the finite size effects.

 We rewrite the current $J_\mu(x)$ as